aci-ref/facilitation_leading_practices/activities/05-assistance.md

-As previously stated, a key role of a Facilitator is to enable researchers to achieve more for themselves than they might have thought possible, and than might have been achievable with a purely help-desk, or reactive and issue-focused strategy of support.
-For the Facilitator, this often means pursuing assistance that teaches a research to “fish for her/himself”.
+As previously stated, a key role of a Facilitator is to enable researchers to achieve more for themselves than they might have thought possible or what might have been achievable with a reactive, issue-focused strategy of support common to help-desk environments.
+For the Facilitator,
+this often means pursuing assistance that teaches a research to “fish for her/himself”.
 Rather than directly solving issues for the researcher or only suggesting easy to implement, short term solutions, Facilitators